operate-first/operate-first.github.io-old/README.md

 Content will be added to one of the four categories on this website:

 * **data-science**: Examples of data science projects for the data science users that want to learn about data science on ODH.
 * **users**: Documentation for all users of ODH.
-Access details of various deploed ODH components.
+Access details of various deployed ODH components.
 * **operators**: Examples and documentation from operators of ODH.
 * **blueprints**: Generic information that can be applied to other projects as well.